Before you start your adventure...

 Lee Meadows (open dawn to dusk, groups must be under 20 people, NO camping or fires)

 *All Federal Public Lands Pass (Access Pass, Military Pass, Senior Pass, Annual Parks Pass, and Every Kid in a Park Pass) holders are permitted free usage at single picnic sites at all day use picnic areas except for SMVG, Foxtail, and Cathedral Group Picnic Areas.
 Pass must be present and its information must be filled out on a fee envelope and deposited in the fee tube at the Self-Service pay station.

-- Lee Meadows is closed to overnight use from sunset to sunrise, daily, year round.
-No fires permitted in the meadows, however stoves with an On/Off knob or switch are permitted.
+- Lee Meadows is closed to overnight use from sunset to sunrise, daily, year-round.
+No fires are permitted in the meadows; however, stoves with an On/Off knob or switch are permitted.

 Snow in the mountains is always a possibility.
 During the colder months, it can create road hazards that require chains or snow tires.
 It also draws crowds looking to play in the snow, but with that comes traffic and intermittent road closures where visitors must turn around.
 Road conditions are updated by NDOT and closures will be shared on our Twitter feed as quickly as possible (visitor & employee safety comes first!)

 Heavy snowfall can create a serious risk of avalanches.
 The ski resort grooms their slopes to reduce the possibility of an avalanche, however there is no way to completely eliminate it in groomed or natural areas.
 Outside of the ski area, no avalanche mitigation or monitoring exists in the Spring Mountains, so visitors are encouraged to learn about avalanche risks, watch the weather and avoid the backgrountry when there is lots of heavy or wet snow.
 If there is a closure order put into effect in the Spring Mountains, it will be linked here.